PyWeb-IL/PyWeb-IL.github.io/index.md

-# Web site of PyWeb-IL.
+# Web site of PyWeb-IL

 Monthly meetings about Python in general and Python for Web in particular in Tel Aviv-Yafo, Israel.
 For more details check out our [Meetup page](https://www.meetup.com/PyWeb-IL/).